 On the interior, Bonner explores a modern take on faux-finishing by color blocking lower portions of the walls with grey concrete, yellow vinyl marble, and black terrazzo and keeping the rest in its natural wooden state.

 Bonner also chose to incorporate furnishings designed by female designers that also think outside the box, like Ray Eames, Jessica Nakanishi of M-S-D-S Studio, Stine Gam of GamFratesi Studio, Anna Castelli Ferrieri for Kartell, Annie Hieronimus for Ligne Roset, Patricia Urquiola for Glas Italia, Laurel Consuelo Broughton of WELCOMECOMPANIONS, and Aino Aalto.
 The bathroom features ceramic tile finished off with cartoon-like drawings.
-Also we recommend you to check asymmetrical villa in Berlin and 15 modern tiny houses.
+Also we recommend you to check 15 modern tiny houses.